sboptimal/serilog-sinks-mariadb/README.md

 ### PropertiesToColumnsMapping

-This is a dictionary of all the columns.
-The key is what we take from the log event, while the value is column name in the database.
-Here you can include custom columns also, that are taken from the log event `Properties` object.
+`PropertiesToColumnsMapping` is a dictionary defining event property name to SQL column mapping.
+The `key` is event property name, the value is SQL column name.
 Default value for `PropertiesToColumnsMapping` is shown below.

 ```csharp
 var propertiesToColumns = new Dictionary<string, string>(StringComparer.InvariantCultureIgnoreCase)